*New* SDS Homepage

 • STUDENTS: Visit Do-IT’s page on Student Technology Resources at https://doit.umbc.edu/students/,

-• The Academic Success Center is an excellent source of academic support and assists with tutoring, online learning tips, academic policy questions, success planning meetings, and academic advocacy.
+• The Academic Success Center is an excellent source of academic support and assists with tutoring, online learning tips, academic policy questions, academic success planning meetings, and academic advocacy.

 • The Student Affairs Resources webpage also lists a number of offices and services that support student health, well-being, and community connection.
+Check out I3B, RIH, and Campus Life!

 • FACULTY: Please review our SDS recommended guidelines for providing accommodations found under the SDS Resources menu -> “Information for Faculty” webpage.